czh513/RL-Hierarchical-Critics/README.md

 It supports dynamic multi-agent interaction and agents can be trained using reinforcement learning through a simple-to-use Python API.

 This code is modified by the baseline algorithm in the ML- Agents Toolkit, named Asynchronous Advantage Actor- Critic (A3C) with Proximal Policy Optimization (PPO) algorithm, A3C-PPO.
 We investigate the use of global information to speed up the learning process and increase the cumulative rewards of multiagent re- inforcement learning (MARL) tasks.
 Within the actor-critic MARL, we introduce multiple cooperative critics from two levels of the hierarchy and propose a hierarchical critic-based multi-agent reinforcement learning algorithm.
 In our approach, the agent is allowed to receive information from local and global critics in a competition task.
 The agent not only receives low-level details but also consider coordination from high levels that receiving global information to increase operation skills.
-Here, we define multiple cooperative critics in the top-bottom hierarchy, called the Hierarchical Critics Assignment (HCA) framework.
+Here, we define multiple cooperative critics in the top-bottom hierarchy, called the Hierarchical Critics framework.
 It has been used in a tennis scenario and it can extend to complex environment.

 Before using this code in Unity, please download the ML- Agents Toolkit first.
 Then, please remember to: